unsw-edu-au/QBot/Documentation/armtemplate-deployment-guide.md

 * Access to create a new Team within the "O365 tenant"
 * Access to create new App Registrations in the "Azure Active Directory" of the tenant
 * Access grant admin consent for either Delegated or Application API permissions
-* A QBot Service Account (if using [Delegated permissions](#graph-api-access-app-registration) when calling Graph API).
-QBot service account is user account created in O365 account.
+* A QBot Service Account (if using Delegated permissions when calling Graph API).
+QBot service account is user account created in O365 tenant.
 * An Azure subscription where you can create the following types of resources
   * App Service
   * App Service Plan